NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

 #  TwitterHealth Monitor
-<h3>This is the capstone project repository instructed by NYU Langone.
-In this project, our main goal is to
-Use NLP approaches to extract features relating to DIET and PHYSICAL ACTIVITY from real-time Twitter stream, and understand their temporal and spatial variation in the US. </h3>
+This is the capstone project repository instructed by NYU Langone.
+In this project, our main goal is to Use NLP approaches to extract features relating to DIET and PHYSICAL ACTIVITY from real-time Twitter stream, and understand their temporal and spatial variation in the US.

 ## Repo Description
 /notebooks/ : the directory for code demo